Beyond Yoga

-Beyond Yoga is an athleisure and yoga fashion brand founded by Jodi Guber Brufsky and Michelle Wahler, and owned by Levi Strauss & Co. since 2021.
-Its CEO is Nancy Green, the former CEO of Athleta.
+Beyond Yoga is a Los Angeles-based athleisure and yoga fashion brand founded by Jodi Guber Brufsky and Michelle Wahler in 2005.
+The company has been owned by Levi Strauss & Co. since 2021.
+Nancy Green has been the company CEO since 2024.

+History

+Beyond Yoga was formed in 2005 and officially launched in 2006 by co-founders Michelle Wahler and Jodi Guber Brufsky.

+The company was purchased by Levi Strauss & Co. for $400 million in September 2021.

 Marketing

-In 2025 it launched a new brand platform and creative campaign with an original spoken word anthem written and performed by Issa Rae.
+In 2025, the company launched a new brand platform and creative campaign featuring an original spoken-word anthem written and performed by Issa Rae.